atdh/individual_project_db_3010/README.md

 <img src="https://i.imgur.com/0WWfnhV.png" width="450">

 ## How to run unit tests (using the Catch2 framework)
-- Make sure that the PPWProj.pro file looks like this
+- Make sure that the PPWProj.pro file looks like this (**note:** that the lines to run the app are commented out but we uncommented the lines that run the unit tests)
 <img src="https://i.imgur.com/6FgfGRX.png" width="300">
 - Also, check if the file menu in Qt Creator looks like this
 <img src="https://i.imgur.com/LOAoiCE.png" width="300">